RC-14/pixivcat-clone/README.md

 Illustrations with multiple pages: `http://localhost:8080/<illustration_id>-<page_number>.[png|jpg|gif]`

-__Regardless of the extension in your request you will probably get a jpg because that's the format Pixiv uses.__
+__Regardless of the extension in your request you will probably get a jpg because that's the format Pixiv uses. (as far as I can tell)__

 The illustration ID can be found in the URL of the illustration page.
 `https://www.pixiv.net/artworks/<illustration_id>`